Link your AWS account

 To remove a feature:

-Detach the policies associated with the feature in that linked account's role.
+Detach the policies associated with the feature in the linked account's role.